-World Cup 2018: Odds, Updated Predictions for Saturday Round of 16 Matches
+World Cup 2018: Odds, Updated Predictions for Saturday Round-of-16 Matches

 Uruguay vs. Portugal

-Given the defensive nature of both of these sides, this fixture is unlikely to be the most open we see in the knockout stages.
+Given both sides' defensive nature, this fixture is unlikely to be the most open we see in the knockout stages.

-However, that doesn't mean it won't be fascinating, as Portugal's Cristiano Ronaldo will seek to breach the best defence in the tournament so far.
-As noted below, Uruguay are the only team yet to have conceded a goal at the World Cup:
+However, that doesn't mean it won't be fascinating, as Portugal's Cristiano Ronaldo will be seeking to breach the best defence in the tournament.
+Uruguay are the only team yet to have conceded a goal at this World Cup:

 Galatasaray EN @Galatasaray